niklausdavid30/printf/README.md

 c
 s
 %
-You don’t have to reproduce the buffer handling of the C library printf function You don’t have to handle the flag characters
+You don’t have to reproduce the buffer handling of the C library printf function.
+You don’t have to handle the flag characters.
-You don’t have to handle field width
+You don’t have to handle field width.
-You don’t have to handle precision
+You don’t have to handle precision.
-You don’t have to handle the length modifiers
+You don’t have to handle the length modifiers.